Gluten-Free Eating: Complete Guide to a Balanced Gluten-Free Diet

 2

-Learn to identify gluten in food
+Learn to identify gluten in foods

 Gluten is a protein found in wheat (and all its varieties: spelt, kamut, einkorn), rye, barley, and triticale.
-Always read labels.
+Systematically read labels.
 European regulations require these allergens to be mentioned in bold in the ingredients list.
 Watch out for terms like "modified starch" (may contain wheat), "hydrolyzed vegetable proteins", and "malt" (derived from barley).

 3